schmouk/CppRandLib/README.md

 The implementation of this specific MRG 32-bits model is finally based on a Lagged Fibonacci generator (LFIB), the Marsa-LFIB4 one.

-Lagged Fibonacci generators *LFib( m, r, k, op)* use the recurrence
+Lagged Fibonacci generators *LFib( m, r, k, op)* use the recurrence:

     x(i) = ( x(i-r) op (x(i-k) ) mod m